BrunoLevy/learn-fpga/FemtoRV/README.md

      toolchain and the bundled FIRMWARE/TOOLS/FIRMWARE_WORDS utility
      (that reorganizes hex file in words rather than bytes, as expected by $readmemh with my memory layout).
-     You may need to edit the name of the RISC-V GNU tools in make_firmware.sh and LIB/makeit.sh depending on your installation.
-     I'm using the Linux Debian packages.
    - (TODO: include a Windows pre-compiled FIRMWARE_WORDS).

 4) SYNTHESIS:
-    use ./makeit_icestick.sh or ./makeit_ecp5_evn.sh depending on your board.
+    make ICESTICK or make ULX3S or make ECP5_EVN
     This will also send the bitstream to the device.

 5) UART:
-    use ./start.sh to communicate with the board through a terminal.
+    if you configured the UART on the device, you can use ./start_terminal.sh to communicate with it through a terminal.
     You can use any terminal emulator (at 115200 bauds).